 Insurers are required to disclose information about amounts, judgements and risks arising from insurance contracts.
-The disclosure requirements are more detailed than currently required under IFRS 4 and the Company has started considering how these additional disclosure requirements will be addressed under IFRS 17.
+The disclosure requirements are more detailed than currently required under IFRS 4 and the Company is currently addressing these additional disclosure requirements under IFRS 17.